 Felines vocalize to announce their bowel movements when they have a health problem.
-If your cat meows loudly when defecating, it’s likely because the experience is uncomfortable.
+If your cat meows loudly when defecating, it’s highly likely to be because the experience is uncomfortable.

-If your cat is meowing after using the litter box, pay attention to what it’s trying to tell you.
-It’s your cat’s way of alerting you that it has a problem that needs your urgent care and attention.
+If your cat is meowing after using the litter box, pay attention to what he’s trying to tell you.
+It’s your cat’s way of alerting you that he has a problem that needs your urgent care and attention.

 - 1 My Cat Meows Before Pooping